Jas-SinghFSU/hyprpanel-docs/docs/getting_started/installation.md

 ## To check for pacman updates in the default script used in the updates module
 pacman-contrib

+## To switch between power profiles in the battery module
+power-profiles-daemon
 ```

 These dependencies can be installed on arch-based systems using **BOTH** of the following commands: